Keyword Research

 Which keywords will actually prove profitable?
 Which keywords can you actually rank for?

-To answer these questions, we do a deep dive into the keyword metrics that help us to prioritize our keyword lists:
+To answer these questions, we dive into the keyword metrics that help us prioritize our keyword lists:

 Understanding how to use these metrics goes a long way in choosing the exact right keywords to invest in.